anand-92/ultimate-image-gen-mcp/README.md

 ### Images not saving
 - Check that OUTPUT_DIR exists and is writable
 - Verify you have sufficient disk space
+- Create the directory manually: `mkdir -p /path/to/your/images`

 ## 🤝 Contributing